Reduction of Interaction Delays in Networks: Introduction

-Indeed, the transformed variables $y_{j}\left(t\right)$ fulfill
+Indeed, the transformed variables $\boldsymbol{y}_{j}\left(t\right)$ fulfill

-and if the shifts $\eta_{j}$ are chosen appropriately, all hitherto distinct delays become the same while their sum along the ring, the round-trip time $N\tau$, is preserved.
-This homogenization of delays was applied to simplify the analysis of the solutions in systems (\ref{eq:ring-inhom}) with inhomogeneous delays \citep{Baldi1994,Perlikowski2010}.
-Conversely, the same transformation was applied to design pattern generators \citep{Popovych2011,Yanchuk2011} starting from the system with homogeneous delays.
-Our aim is to use the time-shift transformation (\ref{eq:timeshift-transformation}) to reduce the number of different delays in networks with arbitrary topology.
+This means that the timeshift transformation (\ref{eq:timeshift-transformation}) formally allows to change the delays as $\tau_{j}\mapsto\tilde{\tau}_{j}=\tau_{j}-\eta_{j}+\eta_{j+1}$.
+If the shifts $\eta_{j}$ are chosen appropriately, all hitherto distinct delays become the same while their sum along the ring, the roundtrip time $N\tau$, is preserved.
+It is clear that both systems, (\ref{eq:ring-inhom}) and (\ref{eq:transformed-ring}), possess the same steady states and there is a one-to-one correspondence of periodic solutions via (\ref{eq:timeshift-transformation}).
+However, previous studies using this type of transformation did not attempt to show in which sense (\ref{eq:one}) and (\ref{eq:transformed-ring}) are dynamical equivalent nor did they explore how the method generalizes to more complex networks.
+Our aim is to treat these questions and apply the timeshift transformation (\ref{eq:timeshift-transformation}) to reduce the number of different delays in networks with arbitrary topology.